michaloblastni/BCI-working-from-distance/README.md

 At the very least, this systematic literature review will identify promising approaches for further investigation.

 # Preliminary findings
-1. Cellular signaling has multiple types including electric.
-Electricity in cells can be sensed by connecting a wire, amplifying the measured signal, and converting it from analog to digital.
-Electricity in cells can be also stimulated by attaching a wire and sensing some voltage.
-Alternatively, magnetic field can be measured or created to sense or stimulate cells.
-This is the electromagnetic theory.
+1. Cellular signaling has multiple types including electric, photonic, chemical, and other.
+2. Based on the electromagnetic theory, electricity in cells can be sensed by attaching a wire, amplifying the measured voltage from microvolts to millivolts, and converting millivolts from analog to digital (EEG).
+Electricity in cells can be also stimulated by attaching a wire and sending some voltage (electric stimulation).
+Alternatively, magnetic field can be measured (fMRI) sense neural activity or created (TMS) to stimulate neural activity.
+3. Based on acoustic theory, functional ultrasound can sense cellular activity from a small distance.
+4. Based on photonic theory, cellular signalling can be both sensed and stimulated from a distance, but it is currently limited to a short distance because light must penetrate tissue.

-2. There are additional, more experimental approaches that include functional ultrasound to sense cellular activity.
-Cellular signalling can be also photonic.
-Other approaches need to be reviewed.
+5. Other approaches need to be identified and reviewed.

 The systematic literature review still needs to be designed and carried out by following an established methodology.